-CPQLODOS is a command-line utility that generates a hardware configuration script file used to duplicate the RILOE or RILOE II configuration of a source ProLiant ML/DL server on a target server.
+CPQLODOS is a command-line utility that generates a hardware configuration script file used to duplicate the RILOE, RILOE II, or iLO configuration of a source ProLiant ML/DL server on a target server.

 NOTE: CPQLODOS is a DOS-only tool that requires MS-DOS 6.0 or higher.
-Lights-out scripting is not supported on Linux operating systems or when using the Novell NetWare Client.
+Lights-Out scripting is not supported on Linux operating systems or when using the Novell NetWare Client.

-CPQLODOS enables you to configure features exposed through F8 startup or the graphical user interface.
+CPQLODOS enables you to initially configure features exposed through the ROM-Based Setup Utility (RBSU) or the RILOE, RILOE II, or iLO graphical user interface.
 This utility is not intended for continued administration.
-The Remote Insight Board Command Language (CPQLOCFG) should be used to administer user rights and network functionality on the server.
+The Lights-Out Configuration Utility (CPQLOCFG) should be used for on-going administration of user rights and network functionality on the server.

-For more information on these utilities, refer to the Remote Insight Lights-Out Edition User Guide or the Remote Insight Lights-Out Edition II User Guide available at
+For more information on these utilities, refer to the Remote Insight Lights-Out Edition User Guide, the Remote Insight Lights-Out Edition II User Guide, or the Integrated Lights-Out User Guide available at